rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 4.211.96 Fictitious or incorrect places of distribution

-<a name="4.211.96.1">4.211.96.1</a> If the place of distribution appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
+<a name="4.211.96.1">4.211.96.1</a> If the place of distribution appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
 If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern English form of name, if there is one, and give the basis for the correction in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.4.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.2)).
+Use a modern English form of name, if there is one, and give the basis for the correction in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.4.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.2)).

 >Example:
 ><CITE>Londres [i.e. Paris]</CITE>
 >Note on distribution statement: <CITE>Actual place of publication from: Weller, E.O.
 Falsche Druckorte</CITE>

 ## 4.211.97 No place of distribution
 <a name="4.211.97.1">4.211.97.1</a> If no place of distribution appears on the manifestation but is known,  supply it in square brackets.
 Use a modern English form of the name, if there is one, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed distributor if one is present.
-Provide a justification for the supplied place in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if neccesary (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).
+Provide a justification for the supplied place in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if neccesary (see [4.216.4.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.4.3)).

 >Example:
 >Place of distribution: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>